Down-Ballot Campaign Political Campaign Strategies

 - Have a real vote goal.
 Vote goals matter, especially in smaller races.
 They are the backbone for organizing mail and door knocking universes to make sure you are reaching enough people.

 - Drop-off is a big deal.
 Local races, especially in presidential election years, will see voter drop-off greater than or equal to victory margins.
 This means the difference in your election could be decided by folks who may or may not skip your election.

 - Give voters a reason.
-Name recognition is not enough, especially in a local political campaign.
+Name recognition is not enough, especially in a Down Ballot campaign.
 You need to give people a reason to vote in your campaign, tell them why you are the right choice.

 - Use relational organizing.
 Your relationships matter, and the voices of your friends and contacts can make a huge difference in getting folks to vote for you.

 - Feature local voices.
 Testimonials for local folks can make a difference in your campaign.
 Think about how and when you will capture authentic endorsements and voices.